 The MERICS Belt and Road Tracker draws upon a large database of projects within the framework of China's Belt and Road Initiative (BRI).
-The database contains more than 1,500 entries, it is continuously updated and expanded.
+The database contains more than 2,000 entries (as of May 2019), it is continuously updated and expanded.
 Updates are based on a systematic monitoring and data collection from a wide set of Chinese and international official sources, industry associations, companies and media.

 The database contains projects within the scope of two Chinese policy documents that outline the BRI: the “Vision and Actions on Jointly Building the Silk Road Economic Belt and 21st-Century Maritime Silk Road” and the “Vision for Maritime Cooperation under the Belt and Road Initiative.”
 The goals set out in these policy documents relate to several types of infrastructure investments, but also to policy coordination, trade facilitation, financial integration and people-to-people relations.